VUMC-VMAC/HelperScripts/README.md

 Gives the same usage as get_descriptives_group.R except that it adds a column with mean +/- standard deviation across all the data.
 Usage: get_descriptives(input, variables, group, type)

-### filter_relatedness_using_master.R

-Script to identify related pairs between cohorts with genetic data, given files with sample IDs and cohort names.
-It checks against all_related_pairs.txt and outputs a file (ending in "_relatedexclusion.txt") containing a list of IDs to drop to obtain an unrelated set.
-Usage: Rscript filter_relatedness_using_master.R -f file1,file2 -c cohort1,cohort2 -o output

 ### Plotting scripts

 #### get_spaghetti_plot.R